Is there an energy price cap for business?

 The energy price cap sets the maximum price that energy suppliers can charge domestic customers on prepayment and standard variable tariffs.

-The cap is reviewed and set every three months Ofgem, the UK energy regulator.
-This is to factor in changes to wholesale energy prices, policy, network and operating costs, and prepayment meter costs.
+The cap is reviewed and set every three months by Ofgem, the UK energy regulator.
+It factors in changes to wholesale energy prices, policy, network and operating costs, and prepayment meter costs.

 Although usually described as the annual bill an average household on dual fuel tariff would pay, the cap is actually on the standing charge and unit rates.
 This means that household bills will be higher or lower than the advertised cap, depending on how much energy they use.